 Perhaps you have wondered about taking an RV vacation.
-It seems like fun and you’d like to try it, but you aren’t sure if it’s for you.
+It seems like fun, and you’d like to try it, but you aren’t sure if it’s for you.
 Well, it’s a growing industry.
 Annual RV retail sales topped $14 billion in 2004.
 As baby boomers take to the road, the RVing pastime and lifestyle are becoming increasingly popular.
 If you have a hint of the RV itch, then here are 10 common reasons for taking an RV vacation:

-3. Family Matters: Family members of all ages tend to connect with each other when they are away from their normal routine enjoying a simpler lifestyle.
+3. Family Matters: Family members of all ages tend to connect when they are away from their normal routine, enjoying a simpler lifestyle.
 Remember that family togetherness can be a double-edged sword.
 While the RV is comfortable, it is a small living area for a large family.
 If you are renting, bear this in mind in choosing the size of your rental RV.
 During the day, try to spend time outdoors or in different activities, so that each family member gets a bit of personal space and time for themselves.
 But the minor logistics can be managed.
 The general consensus among RVing families is that an RV vacation tends to bring the family closer together with more communication and the sharing of good times.

 4. Cool for Kids: An RV vacation can be a great way to travel with children.
 They can go out to play or take part in campground activities.
 There are likely to be other kids to meet and new places to explore.
-Children of all ages will enjoy an old-fashioned campfire complete with stories, songs and stargazing.
-And most kids think it’s pretty cool to be in an RV “home on wheels”.
+Children of all ages will enjoy an old-fashioned campfire complete with stories, songs, and stargazing.
+And most kids think it’s pretty cool to be in an RV “home on wheels.”

 6. Flexibility: In an RV, you have the flexibility to change locations if you get the whim.
 But take this with a grain of salt.
 For popular destinations, you may not be able to pick up and find another campground without a reservation.
-You also want to strike the right balance between seeing different areas, the amount of time spent driving and ensuring you have enough time to relax.
+You also want to strike the right balance between seeing different areas, the amount of time spent driving, and ensuring you have enough time to relax.
 Cautions aside, an RV can give you a lot of freedom and spontaneity.
 RV travel appeals to an inner pioneering spirit and allows you to create your own adventure as you go along your way.
-You can explore the country at your own pace or take off for last minute mini-vacations, tailgating events and weekend trips.
+You can explore the country at your own pace or take off for last minute mini-vacations, tailgating events, and weekend trips.

-Driving the RV: Driving yourself gives you control over where you go and the pace of your travel.
+Driving the RV: Driving yourself gives you control over where you go and your travel pace.
 You don’t have the hassle of airline counters and keeping to schedules.
 You can stop and take a break when you choose.
 You don’t need a special license to drive an RV.
 Sure, it takes some getting used to — but the number of RVs on the road should tell you that it is doable.
 Practice on your own (or with one other person) before you load up your passengers.
 Take advantage of any classes available through your dealer or one of the many RV organizations.

 How about a relaxing vacation for a change?
 How many times have you returned from a trip saying you need a vacation from the vacation?
 Now don’t kid yourself – if you are the type who likes to schedule all the details of a trip, that’s not going to change simply because you are traveling in an RV.
 But in choosing an RV vacation, you may shift your thinking and be more apt to use your time off as an opportunity to truly relax and unwind.

-About The Author: Jill is a fulltime RVer and the editor of http://www.your-rv-lifestyle.com, where you can find more advice for choosing, affording and enjoying your RV lifestyle.
+About The Author: Jill is a full-time RVer and the editor of http://www.your-rv-lifestyle.com, where you can find more advice for choosing, affording, and enjoying your RV lifestyle.